CART

 PUBLICATIONS

 Jim Walsh graduated from the University of Texas School of Law in 1975.
-In 1983, he was one of the three lawyers who founded the firm now known as Walsh Gallegos Treviño Kyle & Robinson P.C.
+In 1983, he was one of the three lawyers who founded the firm now known as Walsh Gallegos Kyle Robinson & Roalson P.C.
 From the beginning the focus of the firm was on serving public schools—helping the people who help the kids.

-Jim is a former member of the Board of Directors for the national Council of School Attorneys.
-In 2017 he was recognized by his peers in the School Law Section of the State Bar with the Kelly Frels Lifetime Achievement Award.
+Jim was recently selected to be a member of the AASA School District Attorney Committee (SDAC), an initiative created to help shape federal education policy and provide legal resources for superintendents and administrators.
+He is a former member of the Board of Directors for the NSBA Council of School Attorneys.
+In 2017, he was recognized by his peers in the School Law Section of the State Bar of Texas with the Kelly Frels Lifetime Achievement Award.

 For further information about the law firm: contact Diana Stangl at 512-454-6864 at the firm's principal office in Austin, Texas